JuliaImages/juliaimages.github.io/docs/src/install.md

 backends.
 And in most cases, you don't need to directly interact with these backends, instead, we use the `save` and `load` provided by the [`FileIO.jl`](https://github.com/JuliaIO/FileIO.jl) frontend.
-If you've installed multiple backends then `FileIO` will choose the most appropriate backend acoording to your file format.
+If you've installed multiple backends then `FileIO` will choose the most appropriate backend according to your file format.
 For example, if available `ImageIO` is used to load PNG files.

 Adding these gives you a basic image IO setup: